Saab JAS 39 Gripen: Operational history

+Current users

 Sweden

 The Swedish Air Force placed a total order for 204 Gripens in three batches.
 The first delivery occurred on 8 June 1993, when 39102 was handed over to the Flygvapnet during a ceremony at Linköping; the last of the first batch was handed over on 13 December 1996.
 The Air Force received its first Batch II example on 19 December 1996.
 Instead of the fixed-price agreement of Batch I, Batch II aircraft were paid as a "target price" concept: any cost underruns or overruns would be split between FMV and Saab.

 The JAS 39 entered service with the Skaraborg Wing (F 7) on 1 November 1997.
 The final Batch III aircraft was delivered to FMV on 26 November 2008.
 This was accomplished at 10% less than the agreed-upon price for the batch, putting the JAS 39C flyaway cost at under US$30 million.
 This batch of Gripens was equipped for in-flight refuelling from specially equipped TP84s.
 In 2007, a programme was started to upgrade 31 of the air force's JAS 39A/B fighters to JAS 39C/Ds.
 The SwAF had a combined 134 JAS 39s in service in January 2013.
 In March 2015, the Swedish Air Force received its final JAS 39C.

 On 29 March 2011, the Swedish parliament approved the Swedish Air Force for a 3-month deployment to support the UN-mandated no-fly zone over Libya.
 Deployment of eight Gripens, ten pilots, and other personnel began on 2 April.
 On 8 June 2011, the Swedish government announced an agreement to extend the deployment for five of the Gripens.
 By October 2011, Gripens had flown more than 650 combat missions, almost 2,000 flight hours, and delivered approximately 2,000 reconnaissance reports to NATO.
 Journalist Tim Hepher suggested that the Libyan operations might stimulate sales of the Gripen and other aircraft.

-In November 2012, Lieutenant Colonel Lars Helmrich of the Swedish Air Force testified to the Riksdag regarding the Gripen E. He stated that the current version of the Gripen would be outdated in air-to-air combat by 2020.
-With 60 Gripens having been judged to be the minimum required to defend Swedish Airspace, the Swedish Air Force wants to have 60–80 Gripens upgraded to the E/F standard by 2020.
+In November 2012, Lieutenant Colonel Lars Helmrich of the Swedish Air Force testified to the Riksdag regarding the Gripen E. He stated that the then-current version of the Gripen would be outdated in air-to-air combat by 2020.
+With 60 Gripens having been judged to be the minimum required to defend Swedish Airspace, the Swedish Air Force wanted to have 60–80 Gripens upgraded to the E/F standard by 2020.